jojje/vaimm/README.md

 Estimated total size: 4.80 GiB
 ```

+_Tip: You can use the list-files command to previous what will be downloaded,
+since it's the exact same set of files that will be when using the `download`
+command with the same `include` filter and `backend`._

 In order to download the right models for your particular machine, you have to
 know which VAI backend you are using, and tell the program to use models for